Semester Two – Week 1 & 2:

 Clear Direction:

 A lot of semester one was spent trying to find my direction, what I want to make, and who I am as a practitioner.
 But after the winter break, I feel like I am coming back to this with a clear head and a clear direction.
-I am a designer, and I will produce an interactive exhibition showcasing the lives of industrial workers in West Dumbartonshire through archival photography, design elements, and documents, creating a moving and engaging collection.
+I am a designer and will produce an interactive exhibition that showcases the lives of industrial workers in West Dumbartonshire through archival photography, design elements, and documents, creating a moving and engaging collection.

 I will also be rewriting a brief to keep my vision on track.